sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

   * Configuration Management Orchestrator

 ### Policy Services
-Consider a policy server conforming to {{I-D.ietf-mile-rolie}}. {{I-D.ietf-mile-rolie}} describes a RESTful way based on the ATOM Publishing Protocol ({{RFC5023}}) to find specific data collections.
+Consider a policy server conforming to {{-rolie}}. {{-rolie}} describes a RESTful way based on the ATOM Publishing Protocol ({{RFC5023}}) to find specific data collections.
 While this represents a specific binding (i.e. RESTful API based on {{RFC5023}}), there is a more abstract way to look at ROLIE.

 ROLIE provides notional workspaces and collections, and provides the concept of information categories and links.
 Strictly speaking, these are logical concepts independent of the RESTful binding ROLIE specifies.
 In other words, ROLIE binds a logical interface (i.e. GET workspace, GET collection, SET entry, and so on) to a specific mechanism (namely an ATOM Publication Protocol extension).

 It is not inconceivable to believe there could be a different interface mechanism, or a connector, providing these same operations using XMPP-Grid as the transfer mechanism.

 ### Software Inventory
-The SACM working group has accepted work on the Endpoint Compliance Profile {{I-D.ietf-sacm-ecp}}, which describes a collection architecture and may be viewed as a collector coupled with a collection-specific repository.
+The SACM working group has accepted work on the Endpoint Compliance Profile {{-ecp}}, which describes a collection architecture and may be viewed as a collector coupled with a collection-specific repository.

 ~~~~~~~~~~
                                  Posture Manager              Endpoint